 CGE at work

-- Partnered with the City to draft the Evanston Climate Action Plan, a blueprint for reducing the community’s greenhouse gas (GHG) emissions by 13 percent by 2012.
+- Partnered with the City to draft the Evanston Climate Action Plan (ECAP), a blueprint for reducing the community’s greenhouse gas (GHG) emissions by 13 percent by 2012.
 The ECAP was approved unanimously by the City Council in November 2008.

 - Established the Evanston Climate Action Fund to receive contributions from Evanstonians wishing to compensate for their GHG emissions.
 The Fund supports emissions-reduction projects benefitting local nonprofits.
-A first set of grants in spring 2010 supported lighting upgrades for five nonprofits, enabling them to cut their electric bills and giving them more money for their important programs.
+A first set of grants in spring 2010 supported lighting upgrades for five nonprofits.
+More recently, the Fund has helped several nonprofits pay for the energy audits needed to qualify for a comprehensive energy upgrade program.
 The Fund is maintained by the Evanston Community Foundation.
 To learn more, visit www.evanstonforever.org/community/climateaction.html

 - Received a $15,000 donation from Mayor Elizabeth Tisdahl, the amount of the Climate Protection Award sponsored by the U.S. Conference of Mayors and Walmart and given in recognition of the progress Evanston has made in reducing its GHG emissions.
 (September 2011)

-- Initiated discussion with state elected officials that led to the creation of the Lake Michigan Offshore Wind Energy Advisory Council, charged with evaluating issues related to offshore wind energy projects in the Illinois waters of Lake Michigan.
-Two members of CGE’s board or directors were appointed to the Council.
+- Initiated discussion with Evanston's state legislators that led to the creation of the Lake Michigan Offshore Wind Energy Advisory Council, charged with evaluating issues related to offshore wind energy projects in the Illinois waters of Lake Michigan.
+Two members of CGE’s board of directors were appointed to the Council.
 (2011)

 - Sponsors a monthly learning and networking event—Green Drinks—featuring a panel presentation on a topic of sustainability, followed by Q&A and discussion with the audience.
-Green Drinks takes place on the second Tuesday of the month.
 For details about the next program, visit greendrinksevanston.wordpress.com

 City of Evanston